samelstob/notes/management-notes/database/oracle-parallel-execution.md

 e.g. HASH JOIN BUFFERED

+XXXSE Is a PX hash join always buffered?
+What about outer joins?

 Two send operations can not be active at the same time (e.g. sending to the hash join and sending to the QC).